 Remember to use turn signals and lights to maximize your visibility.

-As a pedestrian, the best way to stay safe is to watch the surrounding traffic.
+As a pedestrian, the most effective way to stay safe is to stay aware of the surrounding traffic.
 Situational awareness can go a long way toward avoiding unsafe cars.

 Jaywalking